systemjs/systemjs/docs/import-maps.md

 For handling errors when fetching external import maps (specifically for [SystemJS Warning #W4](https://github.com/systemjs/systemjs/blob/master/docs/errors.md#w4)), we can use the `onerror` attribute in the `<script type="systemjs-importmap">` tag.

-In the `onerror` attribute, we can specify a callback function that will be executed when there is an error.
+In the `onerror` attribute, specify a script to execute when there is an error.

 ```html
 <script type="systemjs-importmap" onerror="handleError()" src="unable-to-reach/importmap.json"></script>